 Click 'Connect to Snac' and watch installation progress...

 Each server must have at least one 'User'.
 Users are assigned global SFTP access to one or multiple domains within their scope.
-Users control databases and of course Users are isolated from one another.
+Users also control databases and are fully isolated.

 From the server bar click on 'Users' icon